 Secondly, sound pressure levels can be deceiving especially in a noisy environment like the interior of some vehicles (trucks mainly).
 And, contrary to popular belief, it isn't just the low frequencies which can be damaging to one's hearing.
 The high frequency hash we all put up with when listening to weak SSB signals is just as annoying, and deaf-producing!
 Here's a little experiment you can carry out on your own.
 No matter where your speaker is mounted, after about 10 minutes of listening, just turn off the radio.
 If you suddenly feel like you're in an insulated sound booth on the set of the $64,000 question quiz show, chances are your speaker volume setting is too high!

 Here (and hear) is a suggestion to minimize the hash.
 Place the speaker under the front driver's seat, pointing upward.
 This tends to increase the bass response while muffling the high-frequency hash we all have to contend with.
 Up under the dashboard pointing into the foot well works almost as good.
 Either way, you'll end up using less audio gain, which is a good thing in more ways than one!

 Why Use An Active One?

 I think this is a personal choice.
-I once to used an SGC ADSP2 speaker, and if I were still using an Icom IC-706MkIIg, I'd probably still be relying on it.
+I once to used an SGC ADSP2 speaker (out of production), and if I were still using an Icom IC-706MkIIg, I'd probably still be relying on it.
 Although the audio DSP built in to the 706 is fairly good, the colorization it adds to the receive audio is more severe than the ADSP2's.
 There is the added level of operating inconvenience which for some is mediated by the extra audio power.
 If your radio doesn't have any DSP, all of these devices are a worth-while investment.
 It should be mentioned that DSP speakers are designed for SSB operation, although some do have narrow settings for use with CW.
 They're of little use for AM, and worthless for FM.